istio/istio.io/content/docs/concepts/security/index.md

 control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that `photo-frontend` cannot access datastore.

-In this setup, Citadel can provide both key  management and certificate management for all namespaces and isolate microservice deployments from each other.
+In this setup, Citadel can provide certificate and key management for all namespaces, isolate the microservice deployments and enforce different access control rules to the services.

 ## Authentication

 Istio provides two types of authentication:

 - Transport authentication, also known as service-to-service authentication: verifies the direct client making the connection.
-Istio offers mutual TLS as a full stack solution for transport authentication.
+Istio offers [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) as a full stack solution for transport authentication.
 You can easily turn on this feature without requiring service code changes.
 This
   solution: